dirkkane/Firefight-Core/README.md

 paste the FMOD sounds from Halo 3 ODST MCC into this folder.
 ```

-***DO NOT ASK ME FOR THESE FILES, I WILL NOT PROVIDE THEM.***

 ## Patch Source Maps (OPTIONAL)
 In order to save space, there are patches for the source maps included in the `assembly_patches` folder.
 These remove BSP references in the scenario tags so only the BSPs used in firefight are ported into the mod. <br> Open [Assembly](https://github.com/XboxChaos/Assembly), click `Create, Apply, or Poke Patch...`, then follow the instructions on screen for every map: <br> ![Assembly Patcher Screenshot](https://raw.githubusercontent.com/dirkkane/Firefight-Core/refs/heads/main/assembly_patches/assembly.png)

 ## Building
 Once you have completed the above steps run `buildMaps.bat`, this will create a mod package in the `paks` folder that contains most of the ported data from Halo 3: ODST to save time on future builds.
 When that finishes run `build.bat` to create the actual firefight mod, the complete mod package will be saved to the mods folder in your ElDewrito installation.
+> [!TIP]
-Any subsequent builds of the mod only require `build.bat` to be run, though it's recommended to run `buildMaps.bat` again after major TagTool updates.
+> Any subsequent builds of the mod only require `build.bat` to be run, though it's recommended to run `buildMaps.bat` again after major TagTool updates.

 # Contact
 If you have any questions, please feel free to DM @dirkkane on Discord or ping me in any ElDewrito Discord servers.